technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/vueComponents/layerSelector.md

 # The layerSelector module

+!!! warning "Outdated"
+    This file is outdated, only valid for version 2 - layerSelector will be added in future version 3.x release!

 Module to configure interactions with the layertree and the map, executed on a defined event.

 ## Configuration of the module